Is 120 FPS worth it? The console and TV high-refresh sweet spot explained

 120 FPS is the sweet spot where high refresh rate stops being a luxury and starts being the baseline expectation.
 If your GPU can push 120 FPS at your monitor's native resolution, and your display supports 120 Hz or higher, enable it.
 The smoothness improvement over 60 is immediately obvious and makes every game feel better.

-More High Refresh Rate scenarios
+More Frame Rate scenarios

 Frequently asked questions